daviTavares2/sites/README.md

 # 🌐 Websites Portfolio

 <p style="max-width: 650px; margin: 0 auto;">
-A collection of all the websites I've built — from my earliest and simplest experiments to fully structured and responsive projects.
+This repository contains every website I've built — from my earliest experiments to more complete and structured projects.
-This repo shows my real evolution as a developer.
+It serves as a visual timeline of my evolution as a developer.
 </p>

 <br/>